 ROSE GUILBAULT, public member, was appointed by the San Mateo County Transit District Board of Directors in March 2006.
-She is President of the Community Safety Foundation and Vice President of Communications and Social Responsibility for AAA Northern California, Nevada and Utah Insurance Exchange.
+She recently retired as President of the Community Safety Foundation and Vice President of Communications and Social Responsibility for AAA Northern California, Nevada and Utah Insurance Exchange.
 Ms. Guilbault is a board trustee for the Mineta Transportation Institute.
-She is also author of "Farmworker's Daughter: Growing up Mexican in America", a childhood memoir and "The Latinas Guide to Success in the Workplace. "
+She is also author of "Farmworker's Daughter: Growing up Mexican in America", a childhood memoir and "The Latinas Guide to Success in the Workplace."
+Ms. Guilbault is a resident of Burlingame.